Syntax

 instead of array(1, 2, 3)

-use the nullsafe operator $obj?->foo
+or use the nullsafe

 long before it was possible in PHP itself.
-Latte also introduced the array
+Latte also introduced the array expansion operator

-expansion operator (expand) $arr
+(expand) $arr

-, which is the equivalent of today's ...$arr
+, which is equivalent to today's ...$arr

 operator from PHP.